 A Canvas is the work area where all media is rendered.

-The canvas concept helps to concentrate visually on the content and interactions, while the page is assembled and glued together in the final stage.
+The concept helps to concentrate visually on the content and interactions, while the Page is assembled and glued together in the final stage.

 In HTML5 exists an element canvas, too.
-Though similar, it is not intended to be the same.
+Though very similar, it is not intended to be of the same kind.

 Boxary is not restricted to a single Canvas, and every Canvas has a distinct context (compare nameSpace).